jyyyyylim/timestampr/README.md

 # dsc-ts
-terminal app to generate a discord timestamp
+terminal app to generate a timestamp relative to unix epoch